ianwilson1/Coalfire-AWS-Technical-Challenge/README.md

     8) Add budget monitoring for cost optimization to keep tabs on the budget and usage, as well as future estimated usage costs.

     Of these changes, the ones that I will implement will be the first three listed since these are the largest security risks to the infrastructure.

 ##################################################################################

-    ####### Runbook-Style Notes
-    # Prerequisites:
-        - Terraform installed on the local machine
-        - AWS CLI with proper IAM credentials that have the necessary permissions

-    - How to deploy and operate the environment:
-        - From the CLI, navigate to the directory of the Terraform configuration files and run these 3 commands:
-        - terraform init    # initialize the Terraform files
-        - terraform plan    # review the changes before applying them
-        - terraform apply   # builds and deploys all the resources

-        - if you wish to reverse the infrastructure then you can run:
-        - terraform destroy # destroys all resources in the Terraform config file

-    - How to respond to an outage for an EC2 instance:
-        - This infrastructure utilizes an Autoscaling Group (ASG).
-        - In the event an EC2 goes down, the ASG will terminate the instance and launch a fresh one.
-        - To verify the replacement, follow these steps:
-            - on AWS, go to EC2 -> Autoscaling Group
-            - check to see if the new instance is up and running and check its health
-            - You can also check under "Load Balancers" → "Target Groups" to see if the new instance shows as   healthy
-        - In most cases the instances should fix themselves.

-    - In the event an S3 bucket is added, these are some steps to restore data if the bucket were deleted.
-        - First see if the bucket had versioning on.
-        - If it is, then you can recover the data from older versions of that bucket.

-        - If it does not having versioning on:
-        - You can restore the data from a backup copy (if saved elsewhere)
-        - For best practices, keep versioning on for S3 buckets and add in MFA for deleting data on the bucket.

-##################################################################################